 The release date was set to 2015 Late Summer / Early Fall.

-Is silhouette curio vinyl cutting a thing?
+Is Silhouette Curio vinyl cutting a thing?

 Sadly it can’t cut vinyl by design.
-Only the Cameo 3 can do it and the Portrait.
+Only the Cameo 3 can do it and the Silhouette Portrait.

-What are the Silhouette Curio’s reviews saying?
+What are the Silhouette America Curio Crafting Machine reviews saying?

 What’s included in the Silhouette Curios Bundle?